theory/pg-semver/doc/semver.md

      pair  │ 0.1.0    │ Key/value pair data type

 Note that "0.35.0b1" is less than "0.35.0", as required by the specification.

-Currently, `semver` is implemented as a data domain.
-As such, use of `semver` in an `ORDER BY` expression only works using the `<` operator for ascending order, and `>` for descending order:
+Use `ORDER BY` to get more of a feel for semantic version ordering rules:

-    SELECT version FROM extensions ORDER BY version USING <;
+    SELECT version FROM extensions ORDER BY version;
      version
     ──────────
      0.1.0